EdisonPricehan/itac2022_submission/README.md

 If want to load existing docker tar image in image directory, run the following.

+# For Inceptio code review poeple
+Put your scenarios in ./data/raw_data, then run the following command, i.e. docker_run.sh in image folder.
-Docker image will be loaded and run by mounting ./code directory onto docker image /code, with entrypoint run.sh passed to it.
+Docker image will be loaded and run by mounting ./code directory onto docker image /code, and mounting ./data directory onto docker image /data, with entrypoint run.sh passed to it.

-# Run docker
+## Run docker
 ```commandline
 ./image/docker_run.sh
 ```